Piyush674/three-tier-architecture-demo-master/README.md

-# Stan's Robot Shop
+# Piyush's Robot Shop

-Use this helm chart to customise your install of Stan's Robot Shop.
+Use this helm chart to customise your install of Piyush's Robot Shop.

 ### Helm v2.x